mixelpixel/Git-Foo/README.md

 # This is a Test Repo for learning about Git & Pair Programming

+## For pair programming “collaboration” with GitHub
+1) Person A forks the Lambda School repository.
+2) Person A adds person B as a Collaborator.
+3) Person B accepts invite.
+4) Both clone person A’s repository.
+`git clone {person A's URL}`
+5) Upon the first saved change, person A commits, pushes and makes a Pull Request.
+6) Work together, push and pull changes as you push commits & commit often!

 ## Afternoon Project Time Checklist

 - [ ] Drop link to Zoom created with section Zoom account